 - Navratilova E*, Xie JY* (co-first author), Okun A, Qu C, Eyde N, Ci S, Ossipov MH, King T, Fields HL and Porreca F, Pain relief produces negative reinforcement through activation of mesolimbic reward-valuation circuitry, PNAS, 109:20709-13, 2012.

-For additional publications, please go to Pubmed.
+For the full list of her 52 peer-reviewed publications, please go to Pubmed